AffanKhan123/Pizza-Sales-Analysis-in-Excel/README.md

 7.  % of Sales by Pizza Size
 8. Total Pizza Sold by Pizza Category
 9. Top 5 best Sellers by Total Pizza Sold
-10. Top 5 best Sellers by Total Pizza Sold
+10. Top 5 worst Sellers by Total Pizza Sold